EstelleKlevenz/docana-emi-25/README.md

 ## References

-_Include a list of academic and professional sources you cited in your report, using an appropriate citation format to ensure clarity and proper attribution._

 [1][Lasser, J., Aroyehun, S.T., Carrella, F. et al. From alternative conceptions of honesty to alternative facts in communications by US politicians.
 Nat Hum Behav 7, 2140–2151 (2023). https://doi.org/10.1038/s41562-023-01691-w](https://doi.org/10.1038/s41562-023-01691-w)

 [2][Aroyehun, S.T., Simchon, A., Carrella, F. et al. Computational analysis of US congressional speeches reveals a shift from evidence to intuition.
 Nat Hum Behav 9, 1122–1133 (2025). https://doi.org/10.1038/s41562-025-02136-2](https://doi.org/10.1038/s41562-025-02136-2) (EMI-paper)